-3.2.3 SEISMOGENIC SOURCE AND ACTIVE FAULT DATABASES
+3.2.3 ACTIVE AND CAPABLE FAULT DATABASES

-Active and capable fault databases which are maintained by geological surveys or academic research groups only exist for a small number of European countries.
+Active and capable fault databases which are maintained by geological surveys or academic research groups only exist for a number of European countries.
 References and links to these databases are included in Table 6.
-A comprehensive database of active and capable faults in Europe does currently not exist.
-The only available European scale dataset is the European Database of Seismogenic Faults (EDSF) established by the SHARE project (SHARE, 2012), which collected information of faults that are regarded to be capable of generating earthquakes with $M \ge 5.5$ as input for vibratory ground motion hazard assessment.
-The database is not comprehensive and almost exclusively contains information from those European countries which participated in SHARE (Figure 4, Table 6).
-The EDSF has not been updated since May 2012 (http://diss.rm.ingv.it/share-edsf/index.html).
+A comprehensive databases of active and capable faults in Europe does currently not exist.
+The only available European scale database has been established by the SHARE project (SHARE, 2012).
+The database almost exclusive-ly contains information from those European countries which participated in the SHARE project (Figure 4, Table 6).